dolphinnext/rnaseq/docs/usage.md

 ```

 ## TDF Conversion for IGV Genome Browser
-Optionally, you can convert bam files to TDF for IGV Genome Browser visualization by using igvtools.
+Optionally, you can convert bam files to TDF for IGV Genome Browser visualization by using IGVtools.
 ```bash
 --run_IGV_TDF_Conversion "yes"
 ## For RSEM BAM output